pub-calculator-io/long-division-calculator/readme.md

-# Long Division Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Long Division Calculator Widget for WordPress

 Long division calculator performs long division with remainders.
 Demonstrates solution with steps, and answer as quotient and remainder and as mixed number.